tomasc/can_i_use/README.md

 CanIUse::UserAgent.new(user_agent_string).supports?('canvas', :polyfill) # => true
 ```

 The [caniuse](http://www.caniuse.com) data are included as a submodule from the [official GitHub repo](https://github.com/fyrd/caniuse).
-This means this gem needs to be regularly updated to include the latest data: pull requests are welcome.
+This means this gem needs to be regularly updated in order to reflect the latest features and their implementation in browsers.
+Pull requests are welcome.

 ```ruby
 CanIUse.updated_at # => 2015-03-01 05:59:31 UTC